metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 Unlike its counterparts &mdash; Elm, Ruby on Rails, re:frame of ClojureScript &mdash; React is a less-opinionated framework.

 It leaves what to optimize for on the developer.

-I choose to optimize for simplicity, for as little cognitive load as possible.
+I choose simplicity, as little cognitive load as possible.

-Why?
 React is a glue.
 Sits in the middle, between the user interface and the back-end, connecting multiple domains.

 When React becomes a second nature it leaves room for acquiring expertise in the connected domains.
+It's better to focus on the domains than getting stuck with a framework connecting them.

 [Responsive web design](https://web.dev/new-responsive/?utm_source=CSS-Weekly&utm_campaign=Issue-461&utm_medium=email), [screen typography](https://maxkoehler.com/posts/continuous-typography/), HTML and CSS is changing after a decade of stagnation; creating scalable design systems and component libraries is a [challenge](http://metamn.io/react/on-design-sytems/); event-driven architectures, reactive and functional programming are skills to learn.

 On the other hand, optimizing for a goal helps decision making.

-Stack building and creating a coding style guide is about decision making.
+Coding is decision making.
 When the goal is clear, making decisions is easy.

 ## Less cognitive load

-It sounds vague but reducing cognitive load is a viable task at every phase in React development.
+It sounds vague but reducing cognitive load is possible, desirable at every phase in React development.

 Creating a new component?
 Use a generator.
-No need to remember component structure and write boilerplate code.
+No need to remember component structure and to write boilerplate code.

 Importing a component?
 Use module path aliases.
 No need to remember project folder structure.

 Defining function signature?
 Use a single composite prop.
 Then deal with the details later.
-No need to worry prematurely about data structures when thinking about business logic.
+No need to worry prematurely about data structures.

+Writing logic?
+Use a general abstraction to tackle every problem in the same way.

+Too much code inside a file?
+Split into atomic, standalone, small units responsible for a single aspect of the problem.
+Focus on a single aspect at once, iterate all aspects, then compose up the final result.

 Sparing attention with little tricks add up.
 The less attention needed for non-creative code the more attention stays available for writing _real_ code.